bluesabre/Mouser/README.md

 - `page.hbs` - Used for individual pages
 - `tag.hbs` - Used for tag archives, eg. "all posts tagged with `news`"
 - `author.hbs` - Used for author archives, eg. "all posts written by Jamie"
+- `social.hbs` - Used for social links in the header and footer of the page

 One neat trick is that you can also create custom one-off templates by adding the slug of a page to a template file.
 For example: